-A.3.1.1 Power and Electromagnetic Analysis Attacks
+A.3.1.1 Side Channel Analysis Attack

-The goal of this attack is to retrieve an asset stored in the Trusted Storage space of a specific Trusted Application by breaking the cryptographic protections used in the Trusted Storage implementation, using power or electromagnetic analysis of the platform during trusted storage operations.
+The goal of the attack presented here is to retrieve a cryptographic key used in the Trusted Storage for protecting an asset belonging to a specific Trusted Application.
+The cryptographic key is retrieved by breaking the cryptographic protections used in the Trusted Storage implementation, for instance, using power or electromagnetic analysis of the TEE platform during the Trusted Storage operations.
+Typical requirements for the identification phase include: